This chapter was updated in April 2019 in line with the Children and Social Work Act 2017 and revised statutory guidance.

 Social workers are encouraged to consider working to this model; working towards a child's return home whilst at the same time developing an alternative Permanence Plan, within strictly limited timescales.

 Where children's cases are before the court in Care Proceedings, the Court require twin track planning to be reflected in the Care Plan - see also Care and Supervision Proceedings and the Public Law Outline.

 6.4 Placement/Contact with Siblings - Issues to Consider

 Wherever it is in the best interests of each individual child, siblings should be placed together.
-Being able to live with brothers and sisters who are also Looked After is an important protective factor for many Children Looked After.
+Being able to live with their brothers and sisters is an important protective factor for many Children in Care.
 Positive sibling relationships provide support both in childhood and adulthood and can be particularly valuable during changes in a young person's life, such as leaving care.

 A number of factors however, can militate against achieving the positive placement of brothers and sisters together – they may have entered care at different times and/or they may have very different needs related to past experiences, current emotional and behavioural development and age, especially where there are significant age differences.
 There may be practical difficulties in accommodating large sibling groups together.
 In some circumstances a child may have been abused by a brother or sister.
 An understanding of family functioning and family history, providing appropriate support to all parties, as well as listening to the wishes and feelings of children, is therefore key to informing these judgements.

 There are often some practical steps that can be taken to overcome some of the more logistical reasons for being unable to place sibling groups together.
 Where siblings placed together in foster care may be separated when one turns 18, consideration should be given to whether Staying Put arrangements may be beneficial for all the children involved.